massimovar/LearningUbiquityX/README.md

-# 📚 Learning Ubiquity X
+# 📚 Learning Ubiquity
+# Remote Access: Secure, Simple, Versatile

 A set of resources in order to become an Ubiquity X power user!

 [Official site](https://ubiquity.asem.it/en/Index)